Pagstar01/Projet01/Project - 01/README.md

 The game provides multiple difficulty levels, and the player has a limited number of attempts to guess the word correctly.
 The game tracks the number of correct letters in the correct positions and the number of correct letters in misplaced positions.

+Wordle, offers both entertainment and educational value.
+It expands players vocabulary, challenges logic and deduction, and provides a variable and engaging experience.
+Building such a game also serves as a valuable practice ground for coding skills, including file I/O, randomization, and input handling.

 ALGORITHM
 **Input:**
 -Load the dictionary of common English words from a file.